 1. Up to $207 ($138 x 1.5 = $207) with the President or designee’s approval–regardless of the number of people in the room (from EXCEPTION #1 above).

-2. Up to $138 per official business traveler–with approval in advance by the UMW Assistant Vice President for Finance and Controller–when two or more official business travelers share a room (from EXCEPTION #2 above).
+2. Up to $138 per official business traveler–with approval in advance by the UMW Associate Vice President for Finance–when two or more official business travelers share a room (from EXCEPTION #2 above).

 PLEASE NOTE THAT IN ALL EXAMPLES, TAXES AND SURCHARGES WOULD BE PAID BASED ON THE ALLOWABLE RATES PROVIDED IN THE EXAMPLES.
 REMEMBER, THE RATES LISTED DO NOT INCLUDE TAXES AND SURCHARGES.
-WE PAY TAXES AND SURCHARGES IN ADDITION TO ROOM RATES BASED ON THE REGULATIONS MENTIONED ABOVE.
+WE ARE ALLOWED TO PAY TAXES AND SURCHARGES IN ADDITION TO ROOM RATES BASED ON THE REGULATIONS MENTIONED ABOVE.

-In summary, if you are sharing the cost of a room and your ROOM RATE exceeds the allowable lodging rate on the table by more than 150% of the rate, the Assistant Vice President for Finance and Controller can approve a “per person” rate up to the actual rate listed.
+In summary, if you are sharing the cost of a room and your ROOM RATE exceeds the allowable lodging rate by more than 150% of the rate AND the room is NOT an upgrade, the Associate Vice President for Finance has the authority to approve a “per person” rate up to the actual rate listed.
 Only DOA can approve any rate above the guidelines mentioned in these regulations.

 To be reimbursed for lodging expenses, your hotel receipt must: